 Islands often also offer excellent opportunities to recover threatened species because of the potential to eradicate invasive species.
-The likes of cats, foxes, rats, pigs and goats cannot be eradicated from the mainland with available methods but it is feasible on islands.
-Australia has been a global leader in island eradications and achieved some outstanding successes.
-The Lord Howe Island weed eradication program showed success and this must be continued, to complement the rodent eradication efforts and respond to recent regrowth.
+Feral cats, foxes, rats, pigs and goats cannot be eradicated from the mainland with available methods but it is feasible on islands.
+With the ever increasing extinction threat from climate change, islands may serve as future havens for species no longer able to survive on the mainland.

-A striking example of the benefits of island eradications is Macquarie Island.
+Australia has been a global leader in island eradications and achieved some outstanding successes, for example the Lord Howe Island weed eradication program and the Macquarie Island eradication program.
 Until recently, globally important seabird populations and unique sub-Antarctic ecosystems were being destroyed on Macquarie by feral cats, rabbits, ship rats and house mice.
 Since completion of the eradication program in 2014, populations of several threatened bird species have either stabilised or recovered.
+However, more work is needed on K'Gari (Fraser Island), with an Indigenous focus, and bushfire recovery on Kangaroo Island continues to be challenging with species losses still to be understood.